Alex1100/heatchek_inc/README.md

 -  [X] One for each range of square footage <= 2000, <= 3500, <= 5999
 - [X] Also for each size variant, we must also add in the potential charges for each combination of services: with drone pictures, with drone videos, with drone pictures and videos, with 2d floor plan, with 3d and 2d floor plan, with 3d floor plan, etc...
 - [X] POSSIBILITIES

-  A) <= 2000 sqft
+- [X] <= 2000 sqft
   1. with drone pictures
     - FUTURE DEVELOPMENTS
     - and with 2d floor plans
     - and with 3d floor plans
     - and with both 2d and 3d floor plans
   2. with drone videos
     - FUTURE DEVELOPMENTS
     - and with 2d floor plans
     - and with 3d floor plans
     - and with both 2d and 3d floor plans
   3. with drone pictures and videos
     - FUTURE DEVELOPMENTS
     - and with 2d floor plans
     - and with 3d floor plans
     - and with both 2d and 3d floor plans
   4. FUTURE DEVELOPMENTS with only 2d floor plans
   5. FUTURE DEVELOPMENTS with only 3d floor plans
   6. FUTURE DEVELOPMENTS with only both 2d/3d floor plans
-  B) <= 3500 sqft
+- [X] <= 3500 sqft
   1. with drone pictures
     - FUTURE DEVELOPMENTS
     - and with 2d floor plans
     - and with 3d floor plans
     - and with both 2d and 3d floor plans
   2. with drone videos
     - FUTURE DEVELOPMENTS
     - and with 2d floor plans
     - and with 3d floor plans
     - and with both 2d and 3d floor plans
   3. with drone pictures and videos
     - FUTURE DEVELOPMENTS
     - and with 2d floor plans
     - and with 3d floor plans
     - and with both 2d and 3d floor plans
   4. FUTURE DEVELOPMENTS with only 2d floor plans
   5. FUTURE DEVELOPMENTS with only 3d floor plans
   6. FUTURE DEVELOPMENTS with only both 2d/3d floor plans
-  C) <= 5999 sqft
+- [X] <= 5999 sqft
   1. with drone pictures
     - FUTURE DEVELOPMENTS
     - and with 2d floor plans
     - and with 3d floor plans
     - and with both 2d and 3d floor plans
   2. with drone videos
     - FUTURE DEVELOPMENTS
     - and with 2d floor plans
     - and with 3d floor plans
     - and with both 2d and 3d floor plans
   3. with drone pictures and videos
     - FUTURE DEVELOPMENTS
     - and with 2d floor plans
     - and with 3d floor plans
     - and with both 2d and 3d floor plans
   4. FUTURE DEVELOPMENTS with only 2d floor plans
   5. FUTURE DEVELOPMENTS with only 3d floor plans
   6. FUTURE DEVELOPMENTS with only both 2d/3d floor plans
 - [] 45 different event varieties

 - [] Create Client DB Tables (Include Brokerage information)